stevana/hot-swapping-state-machines2/README.md

 - [ ] Combining multiple sources?
 - [ ] Multiple sinks? `Tee :: P a b -> Sink a () -> P a b`?
 - [ ] Blocking file I/O, let it block and rely on pipelining parallelism and sharding
+- [ ] How to we build something like a REST API on top of the TCP stuff?

 ## Contributing